 1M 10/24# White Wove, 4C envelopes (no bleed)

 Median Price… $281

 When we closely examine pricing variations within individual markets, we typically discover pricing variations of 20-40% +/- of what we report for national average price.
 Now, some of the erratic and inconsistent pricing can indeed be attributed to “real-world estimating mistakes.”
-However, the vast majority of pricing variations can more likely be explained due to dramatically different approaches to pricing by individual owners and the perceived value assigned to various products – as opposed to differences based upon market size, region, as well as differences due to material costs, labor costs and overhead costs.
+However, the vast majority of pricing variations are more likely explained due to dramatically different approaches to pricing by individual owners and the perceived value they assign to various products – as opposed to differences based upon market size, region, as well as differences due to material costs, labor costs and overhead costs.